PowerShell/PowerShell/.github/CONTRIBUTING.md

 markdown-link-check tool command line tool, which can be run to see if any links are dead.

-To run the link-checker, follow the steps as follows:
+To run the link-checker, follow these steps:

 * install [Node.js](https://nodejs.org/en/) (v6.4.0 or up)
 * install markdown-link-check by